Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Baylor vs. Michigan State BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 6 Baylor Bears (9-0) versus the Michigan State Spartans (4-5) at Little Caesars Arena has a projected final score of 76-71 (based on our computer prediction) in favor of Baylor, who is slightly favored in this matchup according to our model.
-Tipoff is at 2:00 PM on December 16.
+Saturday's contest at Little Caesars Arena has the No. 6 Baylor Bears (9-0) taking on the Michigan State Spartans (4-5) at 2:00 PM (on December 16).
+Our computer prediction projects a 76-71 victory for Baylor, who is a slight favorite based on our model.

-Based on our computer prediction, Baylor projects to cover the 3.5-point spread in its matchup versus Michigan State.
-The over/under is listed at 144.5, and the two sides are projected to exceed it.
+According to our computer prediction, Baylor projects to cover the 3.5-point spread in its matchup against Michigan State.
+The over/under is currently listed at 144.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!